 Deferment Process: Confirm Intent to Enroll in a Future Semester

 A deferral is for admitted students who have not started classes at USU.
-Submitting a deferral accepts scholarships offered by USU Admissions and confirms your intent to enroll in a future semester.
+Submitting a deferral accepts scholarships* offered by the USU Admissions Office and confirms your intent to enroll in a future semester.
 Deferrals are only available to students who are not attending another institution before beginning at USU.
 Note: A separate deferral website is available for international undergraduate students.

 Submit a Deferral Request Form